jordierill/Exercices/README.md

                  SpellItOut class: Allows the conversion of a number to its representation in words.
 Contains two arrays (tensNames and numNames) which serves us as a dictionary to map the numbers to strings.

-                 Main class: Allows the interaction between the user and the spell it out application by means of the Console.
+                 MainSpellItOut class: Allows the interaction between the user and the spell it out application by means of the Console.

                  SpellItOutTest class: Testing class of the spell it out exercice (JUnit).